ShreyasMysoreNarayana/DM-PROJECT-Group-3/README.md

 ### Example: Running collaborative filtering in R
 source("collaborative_filtering.R")

-🚀 Usage
+🚀 **Usage**
 1. Load Dataset: Load movie.csv, rating.csv, and tag.csv.
 2. Run Model: Choose a recommendation model and execute the corresponding R script.
 3. Get Recommendations: Input user ID to receive a list of recommended movies.

-📈 Results and Insights
+📈 **Results and Insights**
-Explore various recommendation models and compare results:
+Explore various recommendation models and compare results:<br>
-•	Collaborative Filtering: Effective for users with detailed interaction histories.
+•	Collaborative Filtering: Effective for users with detailed interaction histories.<br>
-•	Content-Based Filtering: Ideal for cold-start users by recommending similar items.
+•	Content-Based Filtering: Ideal for cold-start users by recommending similar items.<br>
-•	Hybrid Model: Provides comprehensive recommendations by leveraging both user interactions and movie metadata.
+•	Hybrid Model: Provides comprehensive recommendations by leveraging both user interactions and movie metadata.<br>

-📝 Future Improvements
+📝 **Future Improvements**
-Some ideas for future development:
+Some ideas for future development:<br>
-•	Integrate additional data sources for enhanced personalization.
+•	Integrate additional data sources for enhanced personalization.<br>
-•	Implement neural network-based methods for improved accuracy.
+•	Implement neural network-based methods for improved accuracy.<br>
-•	Build an interactive web interface for real-time recommendations.
+•	Build an interactive web interface for real-time recommendations.<br>

-🤝 Contributing
+🤝 **Contributing**
 We welcome contributions!
-If you find a bug or have an idea to improve the recommendation engine:
+If you find a bug or have an idea to improve the recommendation engine:<br>
-1. Fork the repository.
+> 1. Fork the repository.<br>
-2. Create a feature branch (git checkout -b feature/YourFeature).
+> 2. Create a feature branch (git checkout -b feature/YourFeature).<br>
-3. Commit your changes (git commit -m 'Add your feature').
+> 3. Commit your changes (git commit -m 'Add your feature').<br>
-4. Push to the branch (git push origin feature/YourFeature).
+> 4. Push to the branch (git push origin feature/YourFeature).<br>
-5. Open a pull request.
+> 5. Open a pull request.<br>

-📄 License
+📄 **License**
 This project is licensed under the MIT License.

-📬 Contact
+📬 **Contact**
 Feel free to reach out if you have questions or suggestions.